 There is a certain something in the British psyche that regards murder and horror as luridly entertaining, even cheerfully comic – from the 19th Century penny dreadfuls to the popularity of the Sweeney Todd story and the drollery of Agatha Christie, even the gross-out surrealism of Monty Python.
 And there was of course Hammer Films who, after the outrage had died, were accepted by the establishment and even received the Queen’s Award for Industry – one strains to imagine a Hollywood horror studio ever receiving an equivalent presidential commendation.
 Deadly Advice feels like an idea that might have suddenly popped it into the writer’s head after a trip to Madame Tussaud’s.
 It treats its story of murderous dispatch with considerable merriment.

 The film brings together a great cast.
 Jane Horrocks has built a career up out of playing bizarre stick-insect figures, gaining her greatest exposure as the secretary from another planet on tv’s Absolutely Fabulous (1992-6) and her acclaimed dramatic role in Little Voice (1998).
-Her performance here comes delivered with a gawky, almost spastic, outlandishness, a ditzy girlish sotto voce and a series of totally wide-eyed double takes.
+Her performance here comes delivered with a gawky, almost spastic, outlandishness, a ditzy high-pitch girlish voice and a series of totally wide-eyed double takes.
 Double takes are where the film seems to be directed from – Imelda Staunton’s reactions as she first sees Ian Abbey doing his stripper routine are priceless.
 The murderers are a wonderful bunch – from the jolly urbanity of Edward Woodward’s performance to Hywel Bennett as the prissy Dr Crippen.
 Although the show is stolen by Sir John Mills as Jack the Ripper, which Mills plays hilariously mild-mannered, he cheerfully explaining how he got away with it all by simply appearing anonymous.

 Deadly Advice was the first feature film for British director Mandie Fletcher who has had a long career working in British tv, in particular comedies with shows such as Only Fools and Horses (1981-2003), Blackadder (1982-9) and Absolutely Fabulous (1992-2012) to her name.
 She returned to cinema screens with Absolutely Fabulous: The Movie (2016).